Reto Ziegler: Early career

-Tottenham
+Tottenham Hotspur

 Despite being just 18 years old, Ziegler soon made his debut and became an important member of the team under both head coach Jacques Santini, who left in October after just a few months in charge, and his successor, Martin Jol.
 Ziegler featured mostly at left midfield but also played a few matches as left full-back, often switching position with Timothée Atouba, another versatile left-sided player with the team at the time.

 Ziegler featured in 31 matches in all competitions that season, including 23 in the Premier League.
 He showed great promise and improvement, and became popular with the fans for his attack-minded play on the left side and good passing ability.
 One of his most memorable moments from that season came in the home loss to Arsenal.
 Near the end of the game, he played a delicate chipped pass to Frédéric Kanouté, who scored to make it 4–5.
 Another memorable moment was in the 1 January 2005 match against Everton, where he scored his first goal en route to a 5–2 Tottenham win.
 At the time, it was his only goal of his professional career.
 At the end of the season, he was named the JSM Young Player of The Year, an award given to a young Tottenham player by its junior fan club.

 In the summer of 2005, Ziegler was sent on loan to German Bundesliga club Hamburger SV, where he featured in 11 league matches and 3 UEFA Cup matches, but was criticised by manager Thomas Doll for a poor attitude and rarely played more than a few minutes per match.
 He was recalled from the loan by Tottenham in January 2006, only to be put back out on loan, this time at another Premier League club, Wigan Athletic.
 He played with Wigan until the end of the 2005–06 season, receiving five starts and five substitute appearances in the Premier League and one start in the FA Cup, performing well but not spectacularly.
 He also appeared as a substitute in the 2006 Football League Cup Final against Manchester United, a 4–0 defeat.

 Ziegler returned to Tottenham for the 2006–07 season and featured in four matches, including starts in the League Cup against Milton Keynes Dons and in the UEFA Cup against Slavia Prague, as well as a substitute appearance against Manchester United in the Premier League.
 On 31 January 2007, he joined Italian Serie A club Sampdoria on loan until the end of the season.